SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

-Next, we need to build a differentiable indicator function of whether scene coordinates $\mathbf{v}^C_{i,j}$ are within the camera frustum for the numerical optimization.
-For this purpose, the displacement vectors from the optical center to the four image‑plane corners:
+Next, we build a differentiable indicator function describing whether scene coordinates $\mathbf{v}^C_{i,j}$ are within the camera frustum.
+For this purpose, we consider the displacement vectors from the optical center to each of the four image-plane corners: